sergiusens/snappy-docs/build-snaps/go.md

       Tags to use during the go build.
 Default is not to use any build tags.
 ```

-You can view them locally by running
+You can view them locally by running:

 ```
 snapcraft help go